 For years it was thought high-cholesterol foods like eggs were dangerous, but it has been found they do not raise bad cholesterol levels.
 In fact, they can actually positively impact a senior’s good cholesterol levels.
 There is also significant evidence eggs can turn bad cholesterol into good, which can reduce the risk of heart attack or stroke.
 This benefit can be particularly important for older adults.

 To learn more about why eggs might be a healthy addition to your loved one’s diet, reach out to Home Care Assistance.
 We train all of our caregivers in senior nutrition, and maintaining a healthy diet is an important aspect of our Balanced Care Method, an evidence-based program that encourages healthy lifestyle choices.
 We also offer comprehensive Parkinson’s, dementia, and stroke care North Coast seniors and their families can count on.
-For more information on our aged care services, call one of our experienced Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a free consultation.
+For more information on our aged care services, call one of our experienced Care Managers at (02) 6646 3527 to schedule a free consultation.